Space-Robotics-Laboratory/SpaceDyn/README.md

 ## Overview
-The Spacedyn is a MATLAB Toolbox for the kinematic and dynamic analysis and simulation of articulated multi-body systems with a moving base.
+The Spacedyn is a MATLAB/C++ library for the kinematic and dynamic analysis and simulation of articulated multi-body systems with a moving base.
 Examples of such systems are a satellite with mechanical appendages, a free-flying space robot, a wheeled mobile robot, and a walking robot, all of which makes motions in the environment with or without gravity.

 This toolbox can handle open chain systems with topological tree configuration.
 A parallel manipulator, for example, then cannot be supported directly.
 A walking robot contacting on the ground with more than two legs or limbs at a time seems to form a closed chain including the ground, however, we can handle such a system with a proper model of ground contact at each contact point.
 Parallel manipulators can be treated with virtual cut of a kinematic chain and a corresponding virtual force model.